Dexter Park (Queens): Soccer

 Dexter Park set an attendance high for a National Challenge Cup (now U.S. Open Cup) final on April 7, 1929.
-Despite an official capacity of only 15,400, a whopping 21,583 fans jammed into Dexter to watch New York Hakoah defeat St. Louis Madison Kennel, 2-0.
+Despite an official capacity of only 15,400, a whopping 21,583 fans jammed into Dexter to watch New York Hakoah defeat St. Louis Madison Kennel, 2–0.
 It was the largest crowd to see a Open Cup Final for more than 80 years, until October 5, 2010, when 31,311 attended an Open Cup final at Qwest Field in Seattle.

 Football and other sports

 High school and college football games were also held at Dexter Park, attracting crowds near 10,000 at times.
-On November 1, 1930, a section of the stands seating 500 fans collapsed during a game; luckily, no one was hurt, and Jamaica went on to defeat Richmond Hill, 25-2, to claim the all-Queens title.
-Boxing under the lights at Dexter was also popular, with over 150 cards held there from 1914-50.
+On November 1, 1930, a section of the stands seating 500 fans collapsed during a game; luckily, no one was hurt, and Jamaica went on to defeat Richmond Hill, 25–2, to claim the all-Queens title.
+Boxing under the lights at Dexter was also popular, with over 150 cards held there from 1914 to 1950.
 On May 24, 1926, 10,000 spectators braved unexpectedly cold weather to witness the first card of the year, disputing one result so loudly that the announcer was unable to introduce the next bout.
 (US Army welterweight champion Eddie Burnbrook knocked out Willie Dillon in the main contest.)
 Roller derby and rodeo were also seen at Dexter Park from time to time.

 Racing

-With the decline of semi-pro ball, stock car racing was added to the site on April 15, 1951 and continued until 1955.
+With the decline of semi-pro ball, stock car racing was added to the site on April 15, 1951, and continued until 1955.
 The main sanctioning body on Long Island was the Allstate Racing Stock Car Club, the officers of whom were mostly drivers and racecar owners who were expanding operations from Freeport Stadium.

 But ticket sales were lackluster, and the park was sitting on choice real estate.
 So, in 1955, Dexter Park was sold, torn down in 1957, and replaced by one- and two-family houses, as well as a supermarket now owned by the CTown chain.